pSyqidyllik/Data-Science/Exercises/Forecasting with SARIMAX/readme.md

 # Forecasting with Seasonal Auto-Regressive Integrated Moving Average with Exogenous Factors (SARIMAX)
 #### *DISCLAIMER: This is part of our exercises in Elective Subject as BSCpE students.
 Credits go to our professor, Dr. Renato R. Maaliw III.*
-*Data sets used are available in our professor's GitHub Page, https://github.com/renatomaaliw3/public_files/tree/master/Data%20Sets .*
+*Datasets used are available in our professor's GitHub Page, https://github.com/renatomaaliw3/public_files/tree/master/Data%20Sets .*

 *To run this notebook, Python 3 and Jupyter Notebook should be installed, which are both available in [Anaconda Package](https://www.anaconda.com/products/distribution).*